chenxinye/mhodlr/README.md

 norm(recover(C_appr2) - A,2)
 ```

-Simular, for mixed precision operation,
+Similarly, for mixed precision operation, each level of the computation will follow the array ``u_chain`` precision settings:

 ```matlab
 mphA = mphodlr(u_chain, A, 3, 2, 'svd');